apache/pulsar/site2/website/blog/2019-02-20-Apache-Pulsar-2-3-0.md

 It's now possible to use Kubernetes as the scheduler for Pulsar Functions.

-When a Pulsar cluster is configured to use Kubernetes, submitting a function, with the using CLI tools or REST API, will cause a
+When a Pulsar cluster is configured to use Kubernetes, submitting a function, using CLI tools or REST API, will cause the function instances to be submitted as Kubernetes pods rather than running as processes or threads within the Pulsar functions worker.

 With this runtime manager, it's possible to set quota on CPU/Mem and have Kubernetes assign the required resources and enforce isolation